Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_cicd_gitlab/README.md

 > Note: this approach will also work if no Fabric assets are present on your branch, but you will still need a folder for storing Fabric items definitions later.

 **Step 1.
-Create/Update Fabric workspace and create Fabric items from local branch**
+Create/Update Fabric workspace and create Fabric items from local branch**:

 - Update the `params.psd1` file as needed.
 If you need to generate a new token refer to the [Generating a Fabric Bearer Token](#generating-a-fabric-bearer-token) section.
 Load the values of the parameters file as follows: